WANT TO TRY ON SAMPLES FROM THE COMFORT OF YOUR OWN HOME? CLICK HERE!

 - Needle baguette

 We can supply Ethica Diamonds up-to 10 carats in any shape.
 We can also customise the cut and colour according to your specific requirements.
-We can also supply CVD laboratory grown diamonds up-to 7 carats.

 All of our jewellery will arrive to discretely packaged, double boxed for protection and security and is fully tracked and insured via Royal Mail Special Delivery.